MrStrugglez/Flutter-ItSchools-Login/README.md

 While the project achieves its primary objectives, there are several areas where it could be improved:

+### Improved Data Management
+Currently if the JWT expires you are redirected to the login screen where you are forced to log in if you want to view the user groups.
+However all user data is not currently cleared when the JWT validation check fails.
+This is something I would like to add as an extra procution.

 ### Enhanced UI/UX

 I took insperation from the Optimi.co.za website and tried my best to match their style.
 I don't feel it came out quite right and I'd love to see a detailed style guide when doing something like this again.